kennyzero22/splintersweets-up/README.md

 # splintersweets

+# Splinter Sweets - A LibGDX and Kotlin Mobile Game Example
+This is an example of building a mobile game app using the libGDX game development framework and the Kotlin programming language.

+The project includes the following features:

+A simple mobile game to demonstrate the key concepts of the very popular box2D physics library.
+The entire project is written in Kotlin, which is a modern statically typed JVM language and a pretty interesting alternative for Java developers.

+Visit mariusreimer.com to follow me and my experience and tutorials on cross-platform mobile game development, kotlin and more.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a Kotlin project template that includes Kotlin application launchers and [KTX](https://libktx.github.io/) utilities.